Use Social Media to Power Up Your Marketing Strategy

 Wikipedia defines social media as “… computer-mediated tools that allow people or companies to create, share, or exchange information, career interests, ideas, and pictures/videos in virtual communities and networks.”
 The most important phrase in this definition is “virtual communities and networks.”
 Here is a list of what I consider to be the most relevant social media to the entrepreneur:

-Yes, I know there are many more, like Xing, Renren, Disqus, Snapchat, Tumblr, Twoo, Vine, Meetup, and on and on.
+Yes, I know there are many more, like Xing, Renren, Disqus, Snapchat, Tumblr, Twoo, TikTok, Meetup, and on and on.
 But for now, let’s use the above list as points for discussion.

 Know Your Customer to Market Effectively

 The Internet has given us the ability to reach, at minimal cost, billions of potential clients.
 And, it also provides the tools to focus on exactly those groups of prospects who might be most interested in what we have to offer.
 Knowing your target audience is key to knowing how best to utilize social media.

 For example, are you a political candidate who is trying to get their message across to Millennials?
 Then post to the Ask Me Anything subreddit.
 (Bernie Sanders has.
 So has Ron Paul) Be forewarned: Reddit users are merciless when it comes to down-voting posts that are promotional without an immediate value-add.
 If you’re are looking for a social media platform with more forgiveness then head on over to…

 Facebook.
 Many people dismiss Facebook as a time sinkhole populated by endless memes and reposts.
 The fact is that, according to the Pew Research Center, 79% of internet users go to Facebook, and 75% of those spend more than 20 minutes a day.
 Women are more inclined to use Facebook (83% vs 73% men), and their average age is 18-49.
 (My experience is that that age may be somewhat older now.)
 Last time I checked, Facebook has over 1.9 billion users.